Mike O'Meara Show: Personalities

 The show is hosted by Mike O'Meara.
-Daily segments include: The Audio Vault, produced by Robb Spewak and News You May Not Need, produced by Mike O'Meara.
-Oscar Santana produces the entertainment report, Oscarazzi when Mike is out of the studio and serves as the commenter every Friday for Oscar's Take in lieu of News You May Not Need.
+Daily segments include: The Flip Side (formerly the Audio Vault and the Digital Dumpster), produced by Robb Spewak and the Roundtable (formerly News You May Not Need), produced by Mike O'Meara.
+For many years, Oscar Santana produced the entertainment report, Oscarazzi, when Mike was out of the studio, and served as the commenter every Friday for Oscar's Take in lieu of News You May Not Need.

 Mike O'Meara

-Michael Sean Patrick O'Meara, born June 22, 1959 in Glastonbury, Connecticut is the host.
+Michael Sean Patrick O'Meara, born June 22, 1959 in Glastonbury, Connecticut, is the host.
 O'Meara worked as a bar and nightclub disc jockey and held many positions in radio.
 He was partnered with Don Geronimo for 23 years: first at WAVA-FM (105.1 FM) in Washington (1985–1991), then at WJFK-FM from 1991 to 2008.
 Mike had a one-year stint as the host of the Kirk and Mike show on WVRX-FM 105.9 The Edge, until the station flipped formats.
 O'Meara is a vocal supporter of the Boston Red Sox and Washington Capitals.
 O'Meara is a graduate of American University.
 He is the father of two daughters and one son.
 Mike is known for his impersonations on the show that include former Minnesota Governor Jesse Ventura, Simon Cowell, former newsman Larry King, Regis Philbin former President Bill Clinton, and the classic musings of former D.C.
 Mayor Marion Barry.